Royal Palace of Salvaterra de Magos: History

 The 18th century was the heyday of the royal palace of Salvaterra de Magos.
-It was a favored palace, which was visited by the royal family on many occasions.
+It was a favored palace, which was visited by the royal family on many occasions, primarily during the winter up to Carnival.
 They often would come by barge from the Ribeira Palace in Lisbon over the Tagus river to Salvaterra de Magos (the barges used can now be visited in the maritime museum of Lisbon).
 Also, the palace was further expanded and remodeled.
-King Josep I (1714-1777) orders the construction of an opera house.
-The architect Carlos Mardel assists with the design.
+King Joseph I (1714–1777) orders the construction of an opera house.
+The architect Carlos Mardel assisted with the design.
 It is inaugurated on 21 January 1753 with the opera ‘Didone Abandota’.
 In the next 39 years between 1753 and 1792, numerous opera performances were to follow (according to some 64 different shows).
 Also, Carlos Madel created a new falconry building.
 Falconry at Salvaterra de Magos had its heyday in 1750s with the arrival of a dozen Dutch falconers from Valkenswaard, who were to instruct the local falconers with the art of Dutch falconry.
 The 1755 Lisbon earthquake seriously damaged the palace.
 However, reconstruction and renovation works started soon in the years following.
 A new bullfighting arena was constructed next to the royal palace in 1775.

 At the end of the 18th century, the royal family staid less frequent at the palace.
-And with the departure of the royal family to Rio de Janeiro,Brasil in 1807, due to the French invasion, the decay of the palace started.
+And with the departure of the royal family to Rio de Janeiro, Brazil in 1807, due to the French invasion, the decay of the palace started.
 A fire caused serious damage to the palace in 1817, saving only the chapel, the opera house and the falconry.
 And another fire finally destroyed the palace in 1828.
 The estate is transferred from the royal domains to the Portuguese State in 1849.
 The last palace walls collapse during an earthquake in 1858.
 Much of the remaining buildings, such as the falconry, were sold at public auctions.

 Bullfighting accident

 The earl of Arcos, son and heir of the 4th Marquis of Marialva was fighting a bull on horseback when the animal wounded his horse.
 The young man fell, was kicked by the bull and killed.
 The Marquis himself, then around 70 years of age, jumped from the royal cabin that he shared with the king, drew his sword and killed the animal.
-After this incident, king Joseph I ordered that the horns of the bulls are severed and covered in a way that they do not present sharp points.
+After this incident, King Joseph I ordered that the horns of the bulls are severed and covered in a way that they do not present sharp points.